 Mental Rehearsal – making changes by thought alone

-Self-directed neuroplasticity has proven that we can change our brains – and therefore our behaviours, emotions, and experiences – just by thinking differently, or more precisely by shifting our attention, without changing in our physical environment.
+Self-directed neuroplasticity has proven that we can change our brains – and therefore our behaviors, emotions, and experiences – just by thinking differently, or more precisely by shifting our attention, without changing our physical environment.
 This brings us to a technique called Mental rehearsal.
-This is a process not just visualize your future, but more of experiencing your future.
+This is a process of not just visualizing your future, but more of experiencing your future.
 It involves thinking about your future actions, mentally planning your choices, and repeatedly focusing your mind and attention on a new experience.

 To understand more fully how mental rehearsal work, we have to look at a study at Harvard Medical School of Neurology, one group of research subjects who’d never before played the piano mentally practiced a simple, five-finger piano exercise for two hours a day for five days – and made the same brain changes as the control group who physically practiced the same activities at the same period, but without ever lifting a finger.
 The region of their brain’s motor cortex that controls the fingers movements increased dramatically, allowing their brains to look as though the experience they’d imagined had actually happened.
 They installed the neurological hardware (circuits) and software (programs), thereby creating new brain maps by thought alone.